 - assessment and collection of tax etc

-- Information required to be disclosed by law. g. if the court orders that we provide the information,
+- information required to be disclosed by law.
+For example, if the court orders that we provide the information

 Personal data will be disclosed to the National Fraud Initiative (NFI) for the purpose of assisting in the prevention and detection of fraud.
 The National Fraud Initiative (NFI) matches electronic data within and between public and private sector bodies to prevent and detect fraud.

 There may also be rare occasions when the risk to others is so great that we need to share information straight away.

 If this is the case, we’ll make sure that we record what information we share and our reasons for doing so.

 How we record what personal data we hold